 “Modern finance has showed us time and time again that those risks keep crashing back here when there is a problem,” Gensler said in an interview this morning.

-JPMorgan, Goldman Sachs Group Inc. (GS), Morgan Stanley (MS) and other U.S. banks have argued that applying Dodd-Frank to their overseas operations would hurt their ability to compete with foreign-based rivals that may face other requirements.
+JPMorgan, Goldman Sachs Group Inc. (GS:US), Morgan Stanley (MS:US) and other U.S. banks have argued that applying Dodd-Frank to their overseas operations would hurt their ability to compete with foreign-based rivals that may face other requirements.

 “If JPMorgan overseas operates under different rules than our foreign competitors, we can no longer provide the best products and services to our U.S. clients or our foreign clients,” JPMorgan’s Chief Executive Officer Jamie Dimon said at a House Financial Services Committee’s June 19 hearing on the bank’s losses.
 “The rules at the transaction level about margin reporting, all those requirements may enable Deutsche Bank to make the better deal.”